Top Opendoor Competitors: Find the Best iBuyer for Your Home

 • 🏆 Best for: Sellers who want to list the traditional way with the safety net of a backup cash offer

-However, Offerpad’s fees hover at about 8% for a cash offer, plus deductions for repairs.
-If you opt for a traditional listing, you'll pay a standard brokerage fee of about 6%.
+However, Offerpad’s cash offer fees are 5%, plus deductions for repairs.
+If you opt for a traditional listing, you'll pay a standard brokerage fee of about 6%.[1]

-Opendoor vs. Offerpad: Both iBuyers follow a similar model and offer the option of a cash offer or listing with a partner agent.
-Offerpad wins if you need more time to close (90 vs. 60 days), but Opendoor charges a lower service fee (5% vs. Offerpad's 8%) and its final offer may be slightly higher.
-Opendoor also has a higher average customer rating base on online reviews.
+Opendoor vs. Offerpad: Both iBuyers follow a similar model and offer the option of a cash offer or listing with a partner agent, possibly receiving a higher payout.
+They also charge similar fees.[2]
+However, Opendoor is more widely available and has a higher customer ratings based on online reviews.

 Knock: Buy before you sell